 All cabins have two twins that can be pushed together to form a queen bed.
 Some staterooms are also equipped with either a sofa bed and/or an upper pull-down bunk bed to accommodate a third or fourth passenger.
 Cabins also have a safe, a mini-fridge and an interactive TV.
 Wardrobe space is plentiful, but shelf space is limited.
 Cabins have hair dryers, and there are both European and American outlets.

-Standard bathrooms are well laid out, consisting of a shower cubicle with glass doors, single sink, large vanity mirror and toilet.
-The floors are tiled, and there is plenty of shelving, as well as a couple of small drawers and cabinets for storage.
+Standard bathrooms are well laid out, with a glass shower door, tiled floors and plenty of shelving, as well as a couple of small drawers and cabinets for storage.
 The free bath amenities (shampoo, conditioner, soap bar and lotion) are Gilchrist and Soames.

-The 283 Concierge Class cabins are identical to regular balcony cabins, but they're distinguished by location -- higher up, aft-facing, etc. -- and perks like priority check-in and debarkation, welcome bubbly, fresh fruits and flowers, Frette bathrobes, a pillow menu, massaging showerhead in the bathroom and access to an expanded room service breakfast menu.
-In 2012, Celebrity expanded the Concierge Class services to include an exclusive pre-departure lounge onboard with free coffee and juices for passengers staying in Concierge Class or above cabins.
+Celebrity Equinox Concierge Class cabins are identical to regular balcony cabins, but they're distinguished by their premier locations -- higher up, facing the back -- and include perks like priority check-in and debarkation, welcome bubbly, Frette bathrobes, a pillow menu, massaging showerhead in the bathroom and access to an expanded room service breakfast menu.
+There's also an exclusive pre-departure lounge onboard with free coffee and juices for passengers staying in Concierge Class or above cabins.

 Celebrity Equinox AquaClass cabins (also the same size as standard balconies, with the same configuration) give passengers access to the AquaSpa relaxation room (with padded daybeds and ocean views), the Persian Garden thermal suite (pre- and post-treatment grottos with steam, dry heat and aromatherapy) and Blu restaurant.